Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Convex quasi-envelops of traversing flows on surfaces and spaces of smooth functions with -moderate singularities

 The isomorphism $\pi_1(\mathcal F^{\leq 2}, \mathbf 1) \approx \Z$ follows from \cite{Ar1}.
 A slight modification of Arnold's arguments leads to Theorem \ref{th.1.7} below.
-The main difference between our constructions and the ones from \cite{Ar1} is that Arnold is concerned with immersions of $1$-dimensional oriented ``doodles" in $A$, while we deal with immersions of ``blobs" (compact orientable surfaces) in $A$ (compare diagrams (a) and (b) in Fig. \ref{fig.1.4B}).
-On a more technical note, he uses the critical loci of functions from the space $\mathcal F^{\leq 2}$, while we are working with their zero loci.
+The main difference between our constructions and the ones from \cite{Ar1} is that Arnold is concerned with immersions of $1$-dimensional oriented ``doodles" in $A$, while we deal also with immersions of ``blobs" (compact orientable surfaces) in $A$ (compare diagrams (a) and (b) in Fig. \ref{fig.1.4B}).

 We denote by $\hat v^\bullet$ the vector field $(\hat v, 0)$ on the solid $A \times [0,1]$ and by $\pi: A \times [0,1] \to [0, 1]$ the obvious projection.